Post op photos taken 3 months after surgery

 - Your breasts cause skin infections and rashes

-The more important issue, for you, is that you are satisfied the surgeon you choose will be doing your breast reduction safely, giving you the optimal aesthetic outcome.
+The more important issue, for you, is that you are satisfied the surgeon you choose is a Specialist Plastic Surgeon who will be doing your breast reduction mammoplasty safely and well, giving you the desired outcome.
 You should be happy with the quality of service and experience you are being offered for the price of your surgery.

-Specialists surgeons, like Dr Drielsma, can give you further information during your breast reduction consultation.
-Dr Drielsma does not do cheap surgery, he fixes it!
+Specialist Plastic Surgeon, Dr Drielsma, can give you further information during your breast reduction mammoplasty consultation.

-In some cases, your procedure may be medically necessary.
-As a result, you may be able to claim back some of your procedure through Medicare.
-Discuss breast reduction costs after Medicare with your specialist plastic surgeon.
+In most cases of macromastia or large breasts, your procedure will be considered medically necessary.
+As a result, you will be able to claim back some of your procedure through Medicare and if you have private health insurance, your hospital costs may be partially or fully covered.
+Discuss breast reduction costs and Medicare coverage with your specialist plastic surgeon.

-One night in hospital is all that is required following surgery.
+One night in hospital is required following surgery.
 Drains are placed in each breast which are easily removed the next morning before discharge.
 Dressings on the breast lollipop stitch lines are kept dry for a week, following which they are simplified and showering is permitted.